analog-substance/arsenic/README.md

 #### Customization

 If you want to customize the op creation process for whatever reason, there are two ways to do so.
 The first is by adding custom scripts to the `scripts.init` section of the config file located in your home directory.
-For more information, on how to do that, click [here](#adding-custom-scripts).
+Refer to the "[Adding Custom Scripts](docs/config.md#adding-custom-scripts)" section of the config documentation for more information.

 The second way is by creating an init hook script.
 The `arsenic init` command will run `as-init-op.sh` scripts located at `opt/*/scripts`, where the opt directory is where the Arsenic repository is located.
 Assuming the Arsenic repository is located at `$HOME/opt/arsenic`, create a script at `$HOME/opt/custom-arsenic/scripts/as-init-op.sh`.
 Anything in this script will execute when running `arsenic init`.

 ```bash
 echo example.com >> scope-domains.txt